-Anger in states over pace of COVID-19 vaccine allotments
+Governors complain over pace of COVID-19 vaccine shipments

 “What we’re seeing is fully in line with the dysfunction that has characterized the Trump administration’s entire response to COVID-19.
 President-elect Biden cannot be sworn in fast enough,” she said.

-In California, a spokesman for the state medical association, Anthony York, said reports of the federal vaccine stockpile being depleted were “a grave disappointment.”

-“It’s this sort of whiplash coming out of Washington that is really going to hamper the state’s ability to communicate clearly with folks about who can get the vaccine and when,” he said.

-Michael Pratt, a spokesman for the federal Department of Health and Human Services, said there may be confusion over expectations, but there has been no reduction in vaccine doses shipped to states.
+Michael Pratt, a spokesman for the U.S. Department of Health and Human Services, said that states may have been confused in their expectations but that there has been no reduction in doses shipped to them.

-“States are not seeing a reduction of anything,” Pratt said.
-“They may be seeing a reduction of expectations.”
+Biden alluded to the tensions Friday and pledged to communicate better with states so they know how much vaccine will arrive and when.

+“Right now we’re hearing that they can’t plan because they don’t know,” he said.
+“That stops when we’re in office.”

 As of Friday, the government had distributed over 31 million doses to states, U.S. territories and major cities.
-But only about 12.3 million doses had been administered, according to online tracking by the Centers for Disease Control and Prevention.
+About 12.3 million doses had been administered, according to online tracking by the Centers for Disease Control and Prevention.

+There is no evidence that the new variant causes more severe illness or is transmitted differently, and mask wearing and other precautions still work, the CDC said.
+Scientists have also expressed confidence that the vaccines are still effective against it.

+According to CDC, the variant has been detected in 12 states and diagnosed in only 76 reported cases.
+But it is probably more widespread in the U.S. than the numbers suggest, CDC scientists said.

 The two COVID-19 vaccines approved for use in the U.S. — made by Pfizer and Moderna – are designed to be given in two doses, three or four weeks apart.